top of page

 Try to use stew meat when you can get it or a London broil if it has some fat on it.
 Cut the stew meat in small pieces.

-Slice the onion in medium slices.
+Slice the onion into medium slices.
 Put the meat in a plastic bag and add about ½ cup flour, then add about 1 tsp each of salt & pepper.
+Shake the meat around in the bag and set aside while you brown the onions.

 Cover and cook 2 hours on low heat.
 When the stew is ready, you might want to mix a little cornstarch and water and add to it to thicken the sauce a little.